dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_data_model.md

 - **Semantics:** A question, as the name suggests, corresponds to a question that can be put in a quiz.
 In particular the question entity relates to what's absolutely common to all kinds of question - the "concept" of "a question".
 The type and parameters of the question are attributed by other entities and relations, mainly by what *specialization* of **QuestionDetails** the question owns.

 ### <span style="color:#0080ff">QuestionAnswer</span>
 This entity corresponds to a question-answer's data and it's identified by a unique Integer id.
-It's a weak entity depending on one and only one **QuizAnswer** entity.
+It's a weak entity depending on one and only one **QuizAnswer**.
-- **Semantics:** A question answer exists in the context of a quiz answer (the route until the user clicks to the "next question"), and is characterized by the clicked answer (sequence attribute) and how much time it took to select that answer.
-Therefore, a question-answer corresponds to a "click" in an answer for the question (which may be many in the context of one question).
-For example, an instance of a **QuestionAnswer** entity is created if a quiz starts, the first question is presented to the user and he/she picks answer B in 2 seconds.
-Another instance is created if the user changes it's question to question A in 3 seconds.
+- **Semantics:** A question answer exists in the context of a quiz answer and is characterized by the final clicked answer (sequence attribute) to a given question and how much time it took to select that answer.
-`Ask professor for revision and discussion`

 ### <span style="color:#0080ff">QuestionAnswerItem</span>
-`Ask professor for revision and discussion`

-`Separation Ways DDD Pattern since we're using Foreign Keys instead of Object References for quizId, quizQuestionId and username`
+This entity corresponds to a question-answer-item's data and it's identified by a unique Integer id.
+This entity is generated asynchronously during the answering of the quiz.
+- **Semantics:** A question-answer-item corresponds to a grouping of important data adjacent to a "click" in an answer for the question (which may be many in the context of one question).
+For example, an instance of a **QuestionAnswerItem** entity is created if a quiz starts, the first question is presented to the user and he/she picks answer B. Another instance is created if the user changes it's answer to answer A.

 ### <span style="color:#0080ff">QuestionDetails</span>
 This entity is a link entity that maps to a single **Question** entity, and vice-versa, and it's identified primarily by a unique Integer id.
 This is a particular case of entity, since what it really does, is mapping the **Question** entity to a type of question. *For now quizzes-tutor only supports multiple choice questions (note the inheritance relation between **MultipleChoiceQuestion** and **QuestionDetails**), but this form of specialization/generalization favors **modifiability**, since, in the future, quizzes-tutor is expected to support other kinds of questions.
 Aditional kinds of questions will require entities homologue to **MultipleChoiceQuestion** to inherit from **QuestionDetails**.*